Prefix Word (For a List Item)

 Word or phrase to be added to the beginning of each item in a list (for example, “Step”, “Procedure”).

-Display of Prefix Words with Prefix Characters: Any prefix word is in addition to, and typically precedes, any prefix character (number, bullet, dash).
-For example, a list type of “order” (which asks for an Arabic number) and a prefix word of “Step” would produce: “Step1. aaaa”, “Step2. bbbb”, “Step3. cccc”, etc. Note that, typically, no white space follows the inserted word, i.e., “Step2” rather than “Step 2”.
+Display/Formatting Note: Any prefix word is in addition to and typically precedes any prefix characters (numbers, bullets).
+For example, a list type of “order” and a prefix word of “Step” would produce: “Step1. aaaa”, “Step2. bbbb”, “Step3. cccc”, etc. Note that typically, no white space follows the inserted word, i.e., “Step” rather than “Step ”.

 |Text, numbers, or special characters||The prefix word to be used for the list; for example, the word “Step” might be used to display a list numbered “Step1.”, “Step2.”, “Step3.”, etc.|

 |Restriction||@prefix-word is an optional attribute; there is no default.|

 ... <list id="g387" list-type="order" list-content="procedure-list" prefix-word="Step "> ... <list-item><p>Attach the other red jumper cable clamp to the working battery's positive terminal.</p></list-item> </list> <graphic xlink:href="warning.jpg"/> <list continued-from="g387" list-type="order" list-content="procedure-list" prefix-word="Step "> <list-item><p>Attach one black jumper cable clamp to the working battery's negative terminal.</p></list-item> <list-item><p>Attach the other black jumper cable clamp to a clean metal surface on the disabled vehicle.</p></list-item> ...</list> ...